Jennifer Dankwerth

 F, #36, b.
 5 May 1936

-Donna Fenech was born on 5 May 1936 in Mosta, Malta.2 She married Angelo Salvatore Dimech, son of Carmelo Dimech and Domenica Fenech.2
+Donna Fenech was born on 5 May 1936 in Mosta, Malta.2 She married Angelo Salvatore Dimech, son of Carmelo Dimech and Domenica Fenech, in 1954.2

 Donna Fenech Family name: Tal-Kak.